-Education and skills providers are under pressure as the effects of the pandemic bite, while the Treasury announces plans to address economic collapse and rising unemployment.
+Education and skills providers are under pressure as the effects of the pandemic bite.
+Now, the Treasury has announced plans to address economic collapse and rising unemployment.

 Providers under pressure from Covid-19 pandemic